 Smart Operational Networks Come at a Security Price

 Modern operational technology (OT) networks are constantly evolving due to developments such as the Industrial Internet of Things (IIoT), Industry 4.0, smart grid and more.
 In order to remain competitive, companies are adopting these beneficial technologies to optimize their operations and significantly cut operational costs.
 These new technologies increase the connectivity and the complexity of operational environments, and as a result, their exposure to potential cyber-attacks or human error increases significantly.
-In the past, operators trusted network segmentation, isolation or air-gapping as an effective security measure.
-But due to the increasing connectivity between the OT, IT and other networks, this is no longer true, and therefore the use of OT network tailored security tools are critical for the protection, visibility, and control of operational environments.
+In the past, operators trusted network segmentation, isolation, or air-gapping as an effective security measure.
+But due to the increasing connectivity between the OT, IT and other networks, this is no longer true, and therefore the use of OT security tools is critical for the protection, visibility, and control of operational environments.